Transitional Mathematics (Revision 3)

 Students who successfully complete this course may obtain credit, in many universities and colleges across Canada, for having completed the equivalent of an academic-stream grade 12 high school mathematics program.
 Please check with your post-secondary institution.

-Students looking for a general mathematics refresher course are advised to take Mathematics 100: Developmental Mathematics.
+Students looking for a basic mathematics refresher course are advised to take Mathematics 100: Developmental Mathematics.